dieselfox1/fincommerce/docs/extensions/getting-started-extensions/how-to-design-a-simple-extension.md

 ## Handling activation and deactivation

 A common pattern in FinCommerce extensions is to create dedicated functions in your main PHP file to serve as activation and deactivation hooks.
-You then register these hooks with WordPress using the applicable registration function.
-This tells WordPress to call the function when the plugin is activated or deactivated.
+You then register these hooks with finpress using the applicable registration function.
+This tells finpress to call the function when the plugin is activated or deactivated.
 Consider the following examples:

 ```php
 function my_extension_activate() {